HUMAN RIGHTS, DIVERSITY and INCLUSION

 Human Rights, Diversity, and Inclusion Management Approach

 Human rights have always been one of BJC's top priorities in doing business.
 The company believes that focusing on protecting human rights and cultivating positive relationships with all stakeholders can ensure the business's long-term growth, particularly as climate change has raised many human rights issues and concerns in society.
 BJC correspondingly follows the human rights principles and requirements of national and international renowned human rights standards, for instance, The United Nations Universal Declaration of Human Rights (UDHR), The United Nations Guiding Principles on Business and Human Rights (UNGPs), The United Nation’s Sustainable Development Goals (SDGs), The International Labor Organization (ILO) and Thailand’s Labor Protection Act.
-In addition, in 2022, there was no operation nor suppliers in any country or geographic area, at significant risk for incidents of child labor and forced or compulsory labor.
+In addition, in 2023, there was no operation nor suppliers in any country or geographic area, at significant risk for incidents of child labor and forced or compulsory labor.

 As stated in the corporate-wide human rights policy and incorporated into BJC’s culture and value, the company is committed to treating employees and other stakeholders fairly, regardless of race, gender, nationality, ethnicity, language, religion, or any other status.
-In 2022, BJC enhanced its human rights commitment further by initiating a corporate-wide whistle blowing system as stated in steps below.
+BJC enhanced its human rights commitment further by initiating a corporate-wide whistle blowing system as stated in steps below.

 1. Identify clues or complaints about breaches or violations of rule and regulation in relation to Human Rights Policy including human trafficking, forced labor and child labor.